A nutritious and varied diet plays a massive role in the life of a leopard gecko.

 A shallow, heavy water dish is the best option because the weight of the dish avoids spills, and it should be shallow enough to keep your leo from drowning.

-Avoid using distilled or softened water, and instead, use tap or spring water.
+Avoid distilled or softened water, and instead, use tap or spring water.

-Tap water and spring water both contain vital minerals, which are good for your leo’s health.
+Tap water and spring water contain vital minerals, which are good for your leo’s health.

 How Often To Add Supplements